Game Engine Progress

 Developing a game engine from scratch has been an amazing experience.
 Not only did it improve my coding skills, but it taught me the meaning of perseverance and consistency.
 I'm very proud of what I accomplished and for not giving up.

-On Jan 2017, I decided to develop a mobile soccer game using my game engine.
-The purpose is to test the limitations and make improvements to the engine.
+On Jan 2017, I decided to develop a soccer game using my game engine.
+The video on the right shows the current progress of the game.
+Read More.

 Game Engine Demo

 This video shows the second demo of the game engine in action.
 The demo is a simple shooting game between the enemies (tank and airplane) and the good guy (anti-aircraft gun).
 As the anti-aircraft gun aims to the enemies, the camera follows the light of sight of the anti-aircraft gun.
 The demo makes use of the collision detection system.
 As the enemies are hit, the game characters are broken up into its respective children, making the illusion of an explosion.
 Read more

 The demo is very simple.
 It starts off with the rocket bouncing up and down colliding with the ground.
 The camera is set to follow this bouncing movement.
 As I press the button, the rocket starts flying upwards until it collides with several asteroids.
 After each collision, the models respond by moving in opposite directions.
 After several collisions, gravity takes over the rocket and forces it to come down to the ground.
 The rocket bounces several times with the ground as it collides.
 Read more